krenalis/krenalis/doc/src/identity-resolution/connection-identity-resolution.md

 When merging two or more user identities during the Connection Identity Resolution into a single identity:

 * the Anonymous IDs are taken from all these user identities, without duplicated values
-* for any other property, the value of the resulting identity for that property is taken from the most recently updated identity who *has a value* for that property
+* for any other property, the value of the resulting identity for that property is taken from the most recently updated identity who has a non-null value for that property

-> NOTE: the meaning of *has a value* is unclear, so the content of this section about which values are merged may be wrong.
-This must be reviewed.
-See the issue [#657](https://github.com/open2b/chichi/issues/657).